-In honor of Freaky Friday (today's Friday the 13th!), I thought I'd pull together a list of 13 freaky foods.
+In honor of Freaky Friday (today's Friday the 13th!), we've pulled together a list of 13 freaky foods.
 Even if you don't have triskaidekaphobia (the fear of the number 13), you may be afraid of some of the things on this list.
-I know there are a bunch of other freaky things out there (how about almost anything Andrew Zimmern eats on his show?), so if you think something's missing, we want to hear it.#13: Bubble Tea
+Clearly there are a bunch of other freaky things out there (how about almost anything Andrew Zimmern eats on his show?), so if there's something we're missing, chime in via the comments below.

 I personally love this stuff; however, I've known quite a few folks who are freaked out by the tapioca inside the tea.
 Come to think of it, I know a lot of people freaked out by tapioca in general . . .

 #12: Squid ink pasta